 Of course, you won’t get paid right after you upload your first video on YouTube and get your first view on the channel.
 There are several YouTube monetization policies in place to help you understand the whys and whats of making money through your YouTube channel.

-In this article, we will walk you through some of these policies and what you can do to start earning through your YouTube channel right away.
+In this article, we will walk you through some of these policies and what you can do to start earning through your YouTube channel right away, how many subs to get paid, how to get paid off youtube, and how do youtube pays you.
 So, if you’re looking for some insights, information, and hot tips for your channel, keep reading!

 When Does YouTube Start Paying You?